Benefits of Smoking Herbs and Health Risks

 Chamomile

 Chamomile is a popular herb most commonly consumed as tea.
 However, it can also be smoked, and smoking chamomile may provide some benefits.
-Studies suggest that chamomile acts similarly to some anti-anxiety medications.
+What are the smoking chamomile benefits and what are smoking chamomile side effects?
+Well, more research may be needed to fully understand the risks and benefits of smoking chamomile, but studies suggest that chamomile acts similarly to some anti-anxiety medications.
 In addition, smoking chamomile may provide anti-spasmodic and sedative effects, relaxing your mind and reducing tension.
 Side effects of smoking chamomile include possible drowsiness, tiredness, and fatigue.

 Calendula

 Calendula is an orange edible flower that is a part of the daisy family of plants.
-Smoking calendula can increase mental clarity, support dream recall, and lower inflammation.
+Can you smoke calendula?
+Yes, calendula flower can be smoked, and smoking calendula may increase mental clarity, support dream recall, and lower inflammation.
 It may also calm muscle spasms and support the healing of ulcers.

 Lavender